guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ado_envs_1.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
-title = "Continuous Delivery to AKS with Azure DevOps Environments - Part 1" date = "2022-04-30"
+title: "Continuous Delivery to AKS with Azure DevOps Environments - Part 1"
+date: "2022-04-30"
-description = "First part of this blog post series describes what Azure DevOps Environments are and provides some tips and tricks for using it deployment of applications to Kubernetes." draft = false tags = [
+description: "First part of this blog post series describes what Azure DevOps Environments are and provides some tips and tricks for using it deployment of applications to Kubernetes."
+draft: false
+tags: [
     "azure-devops",
     "kubernetes",
     "aks",
     "k8s",
     "azure"
 ]
-slug = "cd-to-aks-with-azure-devops-environments-part-one"
+slug: "cd-to-aks-with-azure-devops-environments-part-one"
-aliases = ["k8s_ado_envs-1"]
+aliases: ["k8s_ado_envs-1"]
-+++

-{{< table_of_contents >}}
+---

 In the first part of this blog series I would like to talk about Azure DevOps Environments, benefits of using it for deployment of applications to AKS or any other Kubernetes distribution (or even a VM), and provide a few tips and tricks for how ADO environments and resources can be created.